firoagni/ai-development-tutorials/ai_solution_building_guide.md

   - If neither approach works, explicitly state the limitation to the user rather than hallucinating results
 - **Use Reasoning Models**: Reasoning models (such as OpenAI's o1 or DeepSeek R1) are better at recognizing that problems are computational and should be approached by writing code.
 They also get basic math right that standard LLMs often fumble.
 Prefer them over standard LLMs for analytic tasks.

-**However, the fundamental problem persists**:
-The above solutions make AI analytics more reliable, but they don't make them reliably accurate.
-The improvements move us from "frequently wrong" to "occasionally wrong"—which is progress, but not enough for high-stakes decisions.
+**However, the fundamental problem persists**: The above solutions make AI analytics more reliable, but they don't make them reliably accurate.
 Remember that "the AI called a tool" or "the AI used Python" doesn't guarantee correctness—just that the math within the execution is accurate.

 Additional steps you can take:
 - **Build verification into your workflow**: Start with questions you already know the answer to as a sanity check.
 If the AI can't get simple cases right, it won't be able to handle complex ones.